ljsinclair/featurebase-docs/docs/sql-guide/functions/function-str.md

 # STR() function

-`STR()` function returns the given number formatted to a String of a certain length, with given precision.
+The `STR()` string funtion returns the given numerical value as a String, with the option to specify precision rounding and return string length.

 ## Syntax